 - Locate the Scheduled Order you want to complete the Processing Cycle for

 - Visit your connected the Scheduled Orders view, select the action menu button for the Scheduled Order you want to view, and then select "View / Edit"

 - the Scheduled Order will have a status of "Failed" if it did not receive a response from a payment gateway

 - When viewing the Scheduled Order, you will see the "Last Processing Cycle" result displayed at the top.
 Select the link to "view last cycle details".

 - Following the "Failure Reason" for the Processing Cycle, you will see a prompt to login to the Payment Gateway to confirm whether a payment was processed or not.
-Depending on if the payment transaction was created in your Payment Gateway or not, follow the prompt to either complete the Processing Cycle or continue processing the Scheduled Order.
+Depending on if the payment transaction was created in your Payment Gateway or not, follow the prompt to either complete the Processing Cycle or restart processing the Scheduled Order.

 In this screen recording (below), the merchant logs into their payment gateway and finds that a transaction for the payment actually was created.

 By copying the actual charge and ID for the transaction to complete the Processing Cycle, the Scheduled Order is able to successfully complete processing without attempting to request another payment.